Anon-Planet/thgtoa/guide.md

 ### ATA/NVMe Operations (Secure Erase/Sanitize):

-I am not aware of any method of doing so reliably and safely on macOS.
+We are not aware of any method of doing so reliably and safely on macOS.
 So, you will have to try one of these options:

 -   Use a bootable System Rescue USB Linux to do it